loftytopping/PyBox/README.md

  - Any addition must include appropriate unit tests
  - Any addition from a scientific process perspective must include a link to a peer-reviewed paper before it is accepted into the public branch

 Please use the issue tracker at https://github.com/loftytopping/PyBox/issues if you want to notify me of an issue or need support.
 If you want to contribute, please either create an issue or make a pull request.
+Alternatively, come and see us in Manchester and/or lets meet for a coffee and a chat!

 ## Code of Conduct<a name="Code-of-Conduct"></a>